cwmaguire/zombunity-mud/README.md

     Note the slashes: fwd for .rc, backward for .sql

 1. Run the http server with "lein run"

-    NOTE: you need to change the hard-coded StaticFileHandler path in http.clj (I know, I know, that's terrible.
-I'll get to it)

-    change to the director where project.clj is

     open a command prompt / terminal and run "lein run"